ingshtrom/stash-creview/README.md

 ## Usage
 ```
+creview --help # get help to see all documentation
 cd path/to/repo
 cd even/deeper # it doesn't matter, where you are in the repo.
 We'll find the root for you :)
 creview -t TICK-1234 -m "Im making a pull request." -s UI # make a pull request that involves only UI code changes